 Avoid unnecessary power consumption, particularly in city traffic or when traveling only short distances.
-Let your authorized Audi dealer check the capacity of the vehicle battery before winter sets in \Rightarrow page 239.
+Let your authorized Audi dealer check the capacity of the vehicle battery before winter sets in \Rightarrow page 241.
 A well charged battery will not only prevent starting problems when the weather is cold, but will also last longer.

-Replacing battery

-The new battery must have the same capacity, voltage (12 volts), amperage, construction and plug sealing, as the original battery.
-Specifications are listed on the battery housing.
-Batteries specially developed by Audi fulfill the maintenance, output, and safety requirements.

-When installing the battery, make sure the ignition and all electrical consumers are switched off \Rightarrow \bigcirc .

-We recommend that you use maintenance-free or cycle-resistant/leak-proof batteries according to the standards TL 825 06 (from December 1997) and VW 7 50 73 (from August 2001).

-Vote

-- All work on the battery requires technical knowledge.
-Please contact an Audi dealership or another authorized facility for questions about the battery - danger of acid burns and explosion hazard! - The battery must not be opened!
-Do not try to change the battery's liquid level, otherwise detonating gas will escape from the battery - explosion hazard! - The AGM battery in the luggage compartment cannot leak, because the electrolyte for this battery is absorbed into a special glass mat.
-This leak-proof battery must not be replace with a conventional battery. - Make sure the ventilation hose on the side of the battery is connected, otherwise fumes or battery acid can leak out. - Battery holder and terminals always have to be secured correctly. - Before all work on the battery follow the warnings below ⇒ in "Working on the battery" on page 238.
+• All work on the battery requires technical knowledge.
+Please contact an Audi dealership or another authorized facility for questions about the battery - danger of acid burns and explosion hazard!

+• The battery must not be opened!
+Do not try to change the battery's liquid level, otherwise detonating gas will escape from the battery - explosion hazard!

+• The AGM battery in the luggage compartment cannot leak, because the electrolyte for this battery is absorbed into a special glass mat.
+This leak-proof battery must not be replace with a conventional battery.

-Because of the problem of proper disposal of a battery, we recommend your authorized Audi dealer change the battery for you.
-Batteries contain sulfuric acid and lead and must always be disposed of properly in compliance with all environmental regulations.
-Disposing of vehicle batteries improperly is very dangerous to the environment.
-Make sure that the removed battery cannot overbalance, otherwise sulfuric acid might escape!
+• Make sure the ventilation hose on the side of the battery is connected, otherwise fumes or battery acid can leak out.

+• Battery holder and terminals always have to be secured correctly.

+• Before all work on the battery follow the warnings below $\Rightarrow \triangle$ in "Working on the battery" on page 239.